open/close all folders

 - In Watchmen, a short, redheaded man who holds a sign that says "The End is Nigh" is often seen in the backgrounds.
 He blends in with many of the recurring faces, seemingly just another part of the city's colorful population.
 He is actually Rorschach with his "face" off to observe without revealing his costumed-vigilante identity.

 - The Dark Knight begins with a bank robbery in which disposable thugs kill each other one after another.
-Finally just two are left, and one is Genre Savvy enough to realize the other guy probably has orders to kill him, so he tries to strike first.
+Finally just two are left, and one realizes the other guy probably has orders to kill him, so he tries to strike first.
 Unfortunately for him, this other mook is The Joker, and he was already expecting it and planning to kill the NEXT guy who was coming to kill this guy for him.

 - Happens in Bill & Ted's Excellent Adventure, when the two robed executioners turn out to be So-crates and Mr. The Kid in disguise, and they rescue Bill and Ted.

 - In The Three Musketeers (1993), when D'Artagnan is led to the chopping block, two of the execution personnel turn out to be Porthos and Aramis in disguise, and they're there to rescue him with help from Athos (who takes care of the escape transportation by appropriating the Cardinal's carriage).

 - Happened in Mortal Kombat near the end, when Shang Tsung was doing some kind of ceremony with the kidnapped Sonya.
 Some random "evil" cloaked dudes turn out to be Johnny Cage and Liu Kang in disguise.
 Cue butt kicking.

 - The "two weeks" scene in the original Total Recall (1990).
 Averted in the 2012 remake.
 The "two weeks" lady is normal.
 She repeats the phrase but only because she was thinking of something else when asked, then corrects herself.
 The guy after her, though...